roiyeho/drl-book/README.md

 # drl-book
-Code for Deep Reinforcement Learning book
+Code for the book Deep Reinforcement Learning: Theory and Practice (coming out soon)